 EWG presents a series of guest articles by culinary nutritionist and author of “What the Fork Are You Eating?”
-Stefanie Sacks explores the link between a healthier diet and a healthier environment while offering straightforward advice and encouragement to anyone looking to improve their nutrition and protect the planet.
+Stefanie Sacks exploring the link between a healthier diet and a healthier environment while offering straightforward advice and encouragement to anyone looking to improve their nutrition and protect the planet.

 By choice, I avoid using the word “diet” as much as possible.
 Although its formal definition – food and drink regularly provided or consumed – is benign, the connotation can offend many, thanks to how it’s used by the food industry, mass media, health care and maybe even family and friends.